2600hz/monster-ui-webhooks/design/Specs/spec.md

 The application should show the user a list of the key/value pairs currently configured when updating a webhook.
 When the user is updating a webhook configuartion or adding a new they should be able to easily add new or remove existing a key/value pair.
 Both the key and value of the "custome_data" object will be arbitrary.

 In the event that a non-string value is encountered the application should skip that property.

+## Supporting Work
+### Webhook History
+When attempting to create this specification it was determined that the webhook history API is not working.
+This will need to be resolved.